The Difference Between Breadboard Projects and Prototype Layouts

 Advantages of Using a Breadboard for Your Project

-Breadboard projects are a great way to build a prototype or temporary circuit.
+Breadboard projects are a great way to build a prototype or a temporary circuit.
 They can be done quickly compared to designing a printed circuit board for the same project, and do not require a CAD system or other similar tools typically used in the design of PCBs.
 With the relative ease of connecting components together, breadboards also lend themselves well to electronics education.

 Breadboards will allow you to connect various components of your project together in different combinations allowing you to produce many different circuits.
 If you are using a solderless breadboard, you can create these circuits without any special tools either.
 Being able to quickly and easily make component and wiring display changes, as well as any needed repairs to the circuitry, keeps it adaptive.
 Breadboards are also very easy to test as you have unobstructed access to the circuitry for probing, and you can easily break into a circuit to test it.